MPenaR/LSM_web/readme.md

  - [2 in steel cylinder](./Metal-2.0/alpha_sweep/test_slider.html)

 Finally, if we use Morozov regularization, it seems that the results tend to a limit when decreasing the noise level $\delta$.
 This can be seen in [here](./Delta_sweep/Two-Cyls2/test_slider.html)

+Last update: I've added a [sweep in the gamma](./gamma_sweep/4inCyl/test_slider.html) for the modified far field pattern.